mr-kelly/amml/README.md

 # AMML
-Array &amp; Map 's Markup Language, can be dead simple to parse into array and map(hashtable, dictionary).
+Array &amp; Map 's Markup Language, can be dead simple parsed into array and map(hashtable, dictionary).

 ## Features